Online Conformal Probabilistic Numerics via Adaptive Edge-Cloud Offloading: Experiments

 \subsection{Setup}

 At each round $t$, we randomly and independently generate a Hermitian matrix $A_t$ as $A_t = Q_t\Lambda_t Q_t$, where $n_t\times n_t$ orthogonal matrix $Q_t$ follows the Haar distribution and the diagonal matrix $\Lambda_t$ has diagonal elements drawn from a Gamma distribution with shape parameter $10$, scale parameter $1$, and location parameter $0$.
 The dimension $n_t$ is drawn i.i.d. and uniformly from the interval $[500, 1000]$.
 Furthermore, each element of vector $b_t$ is sampled i.i.d. from the standard multivariate Gaussian distribution.
+We use the prior $x \sim \mathcal{N}(0, I)$, and BayesCG for the search directions \citep{cockayne2019bayesian_PN}.

 We set the target miscoverage rate $\alpha$ as $0.1$.
-The step size $\gamma$ and initial threshold $\lambda_1$ are set as $0.05$ and $0.95$, respectively.
-For the hyperparameter $\theta$, we use grid search to find a suitable one as $-5.5$.
+The step size $\gamma$ and initial threshold $\lambda_1$ are set as $0.05$ and $0.99$, respectively.
+For the hyperparameter $\theta$, we use grid search to find a suitable one as $-3.5$.

-We consider two different scenarios in terms of edge processing power availability: \begin{itemize} \item \textbf{Constant edge computing budget}: In this case, the computing budget is set as a fixed fraction of the problem size as $I_t = 0.1n_t$. \item \textbf{Time-varying edge computing budget}: In this more challenging scenario, the number of allowed iterations starts at $I_t = 0.1n_t$ for $t = 1$ to $t = 1500$, then it decreases to $I_t = 0.05n_t$ for $t = 1500$ to $t = 3500$, and finally it increases to $I_t = 0.15n_t$ for $t = 3500$ to $t = 5000$. \end{itemize}
+We consider two different scenarios in terms of edge processing power availability: \begin{itemize} \item \textbf{Constant edge computing budget}: In this case, the computing budget is set as a fixed fraction of the problem size as $I_t = 0.1n_t$. \item \textbf{Time-varying edge computing budget}: In this more challenging scenario, the number of allowed iterations starts at $I_t = 0.1n_t$ for $t = 1$ to $t = 1500$, then it decreases to $I_t = 0.005n_t$ for $t = 1500$ to $t = 3500$, and finally it increases to $I_t = 0.15n_t$ for $t = 3500$ to $t = 5000$. \end{itemize}